codiren/hoi4-map-generator-fast-mapper/README.md

 If the mod is not showing up in the launcher then in the launcher go:
 1. All installed mods > upload mod > create a mod
 2. After creation select the mod you have created in the list > "..." > show in folder
-3. Then copy all files from `src` folder and paste them in the folder that the laucher has showed you
+3. Then copy all files from `src` folder and paste them in the folder that the launcher has showed you

 **Editing the Map:**